Earthquakes on May 9, 2026

 18.7 km---✓ ReviewedUSGS →

-On May 9, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 98 km SSW of Unalaska, Alaska at 21:16 UTC.
-At a depth of 18.7 km, the event was shallow crustal.
-Coordinates: 53.014°, -166.885°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.6 event was detected 98 km SSW of Unalaska, Alaska on May 9, 2026, with origin time 21:16 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.9 earthquake that occurred about 11 hours earlier.
+The hypocenter lay at 18.7 km, placing this in the shallow crustal category.
+Geolocation places the event at 53.014°N, -166.885°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09